ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 We do not have any plans.
 The community can add their own packages through Ballerina Central, and we will work hard to delegate frameworks and projects to the community.

-### What enterprise patterns, microservices patterns does Ballerina support?
+### Which enterprise patterns and microservices patterns does Ballerina support?

 See the [Ballerina By Guide](/learn/guides/) to find out how to use Ballerina to do full lifecycle integration development.
-Many enterprise patterns are demonstrated with Ballerina as an example.
+Many enterprise patterns are demonstrated with [Ballerina by Example](/learn/by-example/).